 - Students applying to visit the University of Arkansas College of Medicine for a clinical rotation must provide proof of the following*:

-- Tetanus-diptheria-pertussis (Tdap): Required within the past 10 years or if less than 2 years since Td booster
+- Tetanus-diptheria-pertussis (Tdap): Required within the past 10 years or if less than two years since Td booster

 - Measles: For Rubeola (measles,) UAMS students must show one of the following as proof of immunity; 1) Documentation of two doses of measles (or MMR) vaccine after the first birthday (no less than one month apart) Measles injections administered before 1968 do not count 2) a rubeola titer demonstrating immunity, 3) a letter from a physician stating that the student has had the rubeola disease, 4) Date of birth prior to 1957.

 - Mumps: All students born in, or after, 1957 must have documentation of 1) a single dose of mumps or MMR vaccine (after 1968,) 2) a letter from a physician stating that the student has had the mumps, or 3) a mumps titer demonstrating immunity.